faithanalog/faithanalog.github.io/index.md

 {% include contact.md %}

+## Testimonials
+"She's like a fairy that leaves a trail of matrix letters behind her or some shit"

+"She's peanut butter and bananas.
+It sounds like it doesn't make sense, but then you try it and it works"

 ## Blog

 {% for post in site.posts %}- {{ post.date | date: "%Y-%m-%d" }} - [{{ post.title }}]({{ post.url }})